miker704/Strife/patch_V5_notes.md

     - Finished Message Requests Page.jsx.
     - Finished Message Requests Page Container.js.
     - Created a new selector to filter out only o2o dms.
+    - Moved all old version of svg icons to a new file.